 Lifting anything into space right now is really, really expensive.
-Prices range from about $4,300 per kilogram of weight for a Proton rocket launch to about $40,000 per kilogram of weight for a Pegasus rocket launch.
+On the low side, it costs $4,300 per kilogram of weight for a Proton rocket launch, for example.
+On the high side, it can run $40,000 per kilogram of weight for a Pegasus rocket launch.
 That makes it hugely uneconomical to mine iron on Earth for the construction of large structures in space, just as it remains hugely uneconomical to mine asteroids in space and bring the resources back to Earth (something which — if we could do it cheaply — would hugely reduce the potential for resource shortages on Earth).
 At those costs, building anything in space is prohibitively expensive.

 A space elevator — a huge fixed thread of carbon nanotubes stretching up thousands of miles into space, and held in place by a heavy anchor — could change that.
-The new report from the IAA suggests that the first generation will be able to carry up to seven 20-ton payloads at once, and crucially bring the cost-per-kilogram of launch to geostationary orbit — the height at which satellites orbit — down from an average of $20,000 to as little as $500.
+The new report from the IAA suggests that the first generation "will be able to carry up to seven 20-ton payloads at once," Extreme Tech reports, and crucially "could bring the cost-per-kilogram of launch to geostationary orbit from $20,000 to as little as $500."
+Extreme Tech explains:

 The main problem?
 The report notes that we don't yet have a material quite strong and flexible enough to build a space elevator.
 With current technologies, a 100km tether is possible, but that's nowhere near geostationary orbit, way up at 35,768km (22,236 miles).